Migrate your calendar to Fastmail

 If you already have your external calendars synchronized via CalDAV with Fastmail, this option is for you.

-1. Go to the Settings → Calendars menu.
-For each calendar you want to migrate, click on Export and select Download.
-(More detailed instructions on exporting your calendars are here).
+Go to the Settings → Calendars menu.
+For each calendar you want to migrate, click Export and select Download.
+(More detailed instructions on exporting your calendars in Fastmail are here).

 You will now have a calendar file on your computer in an iCal (.ics) format, ready to be imported to Fastmail.

-If you want to avoid getting multiple notifications, disable them or delete the calendar from where you originally created it.
-Otherwise, the original calendar will continue to send out notifications, as well as notifications from the imported calendar at Fastmail.
+If you want to avoid getting multiple notifications, you will want to disable the notifications or delete the calendar from where you originally created it.

 Known issues and workarounds